tobyhodges/building-communities/blogpost-AK.md

 Ultimately, though, it's about member participation, so the superpower of great community catalysts is to actively acknowledge and promote member contributions and help them share their stories, ideas and questions.
 And while this all may come more naturally to some, we can all aspire to be better community catalysts.

+I'll leave you with another quote from open advice, this time by [Jono Bacon]():

+>  I have talked about there being two types of community managers;
+those who go out and give presentations and wave their hands around talking about a product or service, and those who work with a community of volunteers to help them to have a fun, productive and enjoyable collaborative experience.
+I am more interested in the latter – I feel that is what a real community manager does.

 #### Training